Kim-s-h/myblog/content/about.md

 ---
-date: "2020-12-14"
+date: "2023-04-02"
 title: About
 ---

 My name is Seohyun Kim.
 I am a biostatistician at Kaiser Permanente.
 I studied quantitative methodologies for my PhD.
-I love developing useful models, visualizing data, coffee, hiking, and yoga.
+I love developing useful models, visualizing data, coffee, tea, yoga, and  hiking.

 <!--I am also a big fan of "[The Office](https://kim-s-h.github.io/gallery)"!-->